phone icon in white color

 • Quinsy or peritonsillar abscess – Some cases of untreated tonsillitis can lead to the formation of an abscess (a collection of pus) around the tonsil.
 Peritonsillar abscesses are more prominent in adults and adolescents than children.
 In that case, tonsillectomy is inevitable.

-• Spread of infection – Untreated tonsils contain bacterias that can travel from throat to middle ear, sinuses, etc., causing sinusitis or necrotizing fasciitis.
+• Spread of infection – Untreated tonsils contain bacteria that can travel from the throat to the middle ear, sinuses, etc., causing sinusitis or necrotizing fasciitis.

 • Difficulty breathing – Enlarged tonsils can cause breathing difficulties while sleeping and thus, may often cause difficulty while sleeping as well.